bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 - a fly camera, to examine the environment around the player avatar
 - system stepping, to walk through the evaluation of system logic
 - adding items to the player's inventory
+- warping to a given level
 - toggling god mode

+Some tools, while useful for development, *don't* match this pattern!
+For example:

+- a system graph visualizer like [`bevy_mod_debugdump`](https://github.com/jakobhellermann/bevy_mod_debugdump): this doesn't rely on information about a running game
+- the [`perfetto`](https://ui.perfetto.dev/) performance profiler or a time travel debugger like [rerun-io's Revy](https://github.com/rerun-io/revy/tree/main): these relies on logs created, although in-process equivalents could be built
+- a scene editor, pixel art tool or audio workstation: these are used to create assets, and do not need to be accessible at runtime
+- gizmos: while these are commonly used for *making* dev tools, they don't inherently provide a way to inspect or manipulate the game world

 As you can see, these tools are currently and will continue to be created by the creators of indidvidual games, third-party crates in Bevy's ecosystem, and Bevy itself.
+Looking at the usage examples more closely, we can classify them into two patterns: **modal dev tools** and **dev commands**.

+- Modal dev tools (like an FPS meter): can be toggled off and on, and want persistent configuration.
+- Dev commands (like adding items): immediately alter the game world

+As a result, we require two distinct (but inter-related) abstractions to handle these patterns.

-As a result of this usage pattern, dev tools are:
+Regardless of this classification, dev tools are:

 - not intended to be shipped to end users
   - as a result, they can be enabled or disabled at compile time, generally behind a single `dev` flag in the application